Kanban Is Part of Lean Methodology

 - Complete dedication to providing the utmost value to your customer

-- Trust, that people are more important than machines; companies improve though focus on investing in people’s growth
+- Trust, that people are more important than machines and companies improve though focus on investing in people’s growth and on valuing their input

-- Improving value across entire organizations, and not just in individual teams
+- Improving value across entire organizations, not just in individual teams

 - Process standardization, cleaning and maintenance through the 5s method

-- Learning, learning, learning some more.
-Lean does not subscribe to the thinking behind “If it ain’t broke, don’t fix it”.
-Lean is all about continuous improvement: Kaizen.
+- Continuous learning and improvement - Lean does not subscribe to the “If it ain’t broke, don’t fix it” kind of thinking

 - Flow optimization and ensuring that employees want to work; an organization’s strength comes from optimized suppliers, employees, customer relationships and processes.